Hi, I’m az. I’m responsible for the language programs at PayPay.

 There are Japanese and English classes in the language program offered at PayPay.
-Each of the classes also include cross-cultural programs, but let me talk a little bit about the English class, which is the most popular language program at PayPay, commonly known as the “English Boot Camp (EBC).”
+Each of the classes also includes cross-cultural programs, but let me talk a little bit about the English class, which is the most popular language program at PayPay, commonly known as the “English Boot Camp (EBC).”

 Unfortunately, our engineers were so busy that they didn’t have extra time to go to an English school.
 So, we decided to set up a room for English lessons right in the middle of the Product Team’s part of the office.
 That way, they could easily run in and take lessons during their spare time.
 That’s how EBC began.